ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

   - In this case, data is written as compressed CSV files to a blob storage location
   - The `awaitTermination` method ensures the query continues to run and process data until manually terminated.

-This Spark example processes data from Kafka, aggregates it in 4-hour windows, and writes the results to blob storage.
+This Spark example processes data from Kafka, aggregates it in 4-hour windows, and it writes the results to blob storage.
 The code is structured to efficiently handle real-time streaming data and organize it into folders based on station names and time windows.
 Within each subdirectory, Spark will generate filenames automatically based on the default naming convention.
 Typically, it uses a combination of a unique identifier and partition number to create filenames.
 The exact format of the filename might vary depending on the Spark version and configuration.
 This is an approach to send the information to a data lake, so the data transformation process can pick it up and send to a data warehouse.

 Alternatively, the aggregated information could be saved directly to the data warehouse.
 This requires for the Spark client to connect to the data warehouse, so it can directly insert the information without using a data lake as an staging step.